yumoL/walkingAMaze/documentation/Project_specification.md

 ### Problem to solve
 This project is about generating a maze and walking through it using different algorithms.

-In this project I'm going to compare different algorithms to walk through a maze.
-The algorithms to be compared include DFS(depth-first search), BFS(breadth-first search) and A*-search.
-In addition to walking through a maze, I'm also going to generate a maze using DFS and BFS, which means in the final program, user can not only chose a finished maze which will be saved as a txt.-file to walk through, but also can generate a new maze by himself using different algorithms to walk through.
+In this project I'm going to use different algorithms to walk through a maze.
+The algorithms to be used include DFS(depth-first search), BFS(breadth-first search) and A*-search.
+In addition to walking through a maze, I'm also going to generate a maze using DFS and BFS, which means in the final program, user can not only choose a finished maze which will be saved as a txt.-file to walk through, but also can generate a new maze by himself using different algorithms to walk through.

 ### Data structers and algorithms
 The data structures to be used are (at least) stack and queue.
 The algorithms to be used are DFS, BFS (in both drawing and walking a maze)  and A*-search (only in walking a maze).